 - Red and White Fleet: Leaves from Pier 43 1/2 near Boudin's and Fisherman's Wharf.
 The cruise includes drinks and Italian-style appetizers.
 These sightseeing tours are available early April through early October only.

 - AdventureCat: A 55-foot sailing catamaran leaving from J Dock next to Pier 39.
 Their two-hour sunset cruise includes light hors-d'oeuvres and two complimentary drinks.

 Hornblower Dining Cruises offers champagne brunch, dinner, and dancing cruises.

 Holidays and Special Cruises

 Some cruises do not run on December 25.
 Many of the companies listed above offer special Fourth of July fireworks cruises and special outings during Fleet Week in October.

 The San Francisco Yacht Club's "opening day" is the last Sunday in April (except when Easter falls that day) and their big boat parade makes for an extra-festive time to go on a cruise.

 - Reserve ahead if you're concerned about availability, but be sure you know about the cancellation and no-show policy.
-Start planning your getaway with my San Francisco travel planner.

 - Don't forget your camera.
 If you're trying to take pictures of things as you're sailing past, try to keep the subject centered in the same spot in your viewfinder instead of your normal still-as-possible technique.